The Governing Body

-I am the school's Head and Inclusion Manager and joined the school's Governing Board upon my appointment as Deputy in September 2020.
-Prior to this I have worked at a number of Hertfordshire schools as SENDCo and class teacher.
-I am mum to five grown-up children, and currently I live in St Albans with my husband.
+I am the school's Headteacher and joined the school's Governing Board in September 2020.
+Prior to this I have worked at a number of Hertfordshire schools as Inclusion Lead and class teacher.
+I am married to Andy and we have five grown-up children.

 I moved to Essendon in 2014, having lived in the local area all my life.
 I am married to Tom and we have two children, Ted and Harry, both of whom are pupils at the school.
 We feel very privileged to live in such a beautiful and welcoming village.
 We were married at St Mary’s Church in 2012 by Reverend Pauline and both children have also been christened there.